 Mario De La Rosa has devoted his entire career to law enforcement, safety and security management, and education.

-After a long and decorated career as a U.S. federal agent, Mr. De La Rosa began teaching law enforcement classes in Mission ISD, which he currently teaches in Round Rock ISD.
+After a long and decorated career as a U.S. federal agent, Mr. De La Rosa began teaching law enforcement classes in Mission ISD and Round Rock ISD, where he eventually became the Security Director.
 While working as a federal agent, Mr. De La Rosa served assignments in New York, Miami, and throughout Latin America.
 He managed security at several consulates in South America for the U.S. government.

 His career has also involved working closely with U.S. Customs and the Department of Homeland Security.
-Mario De La Rosa is now the Director of Safety and Security for Round Rock ISD with over 47,500 students, 48 schools, 4 alternative education centers and approximately 6,000 staff members.
+Mario De La Rosa is currently the Director of Safety and Security for Carrollton-Farmers Branch ISD with over 25,000 students.

 Frederick Lane is a nationally-recognized expert on cybersafety, privacy, and the impact of emerging technologies on society.
 He is an author, attorney, educational consultant, and lecturer who has spoken to colleges, universities, and school districts around the country on a variety of issues, including student safety, digital misconduct, and personal privacy in the Internet era.
 He chronicles his ongoing research in his blog, "The Cybertraps Blog."